 Once harvested, the red cover or pulp on the cherry is removed by a simple procedure called wet milling, and the beans, beige in color at this point, are covered with water and left to soak in a fermentation tank for twelve to fourteen hours.
 Naturally occurring bacteria causes fermentation which loosens the sticky covering on the newly milled beans.
-To remove this coating, the coffee beans are agitated with hand tools and placed on a shaker table and washed with fresh water.
+The coffee beans are then agitated with hand tools to remove the sticky substance.

 The coffee at this stage is called parchment .
-The wet parchment is laid out on our hoshidana , a traditional Japanese style deck, in which the roof rolls back to expose the deck to the hot tropical sun.
+It is rinsed in fresh water and put out on a hoshidana , a traditional Japanese style deck, to dry in the sun.
 Here the beans are spread evenly and raked repeatedly to accomplish uniform drying.
-Depending on the amount of coffee coming into the mill at any one time, a particular lot may be pushed off the deck into a mechanical dryer to finish drying.
+Depending on the amount of coffee coming into the mill at any one time, a particular lot may be pushed off the deck into a mechanical dryer to finish.
 When dried to 9-12% moisture content, the parchment is then put into burlap sacks and placed in moisture controlled storage.
 Parchment is very stable, and, if the storage facilities are adequate, it can be held for many years without loss of quality.

-The coffee parchment is placed in a machine that uses friction to remove the thin beige hull, resulting in greenish grey beans.
-Now called “green coffee”, the beans are weighed and sorted on a gravity table.
+The beige husk on the beans is ground off in a machine and the resulting greenish grey beans, now called “green coffee”, are weighed and sorted.
 Size and weight determine the grade and market value of the coffee.

 If you chew on an unroasted coffee bean, it doesn't have much taste.
 Roasting releases the flavor.
 The longer and hotter coffee is roasted, the more some chemical compounds are extinguished and others come to the fore.
 The duration and temperature of roasting are critical in achieving an optimum result.
-We use a medium dark roast on all of our coffee.
+A good coffee roaster is an artist.
+Many discriminating coffee drinkers believe that a medium dark roast is the best roast for Kona coffee.
+We agree and roast all of our coffee this way.